Fact or Fiction?

 Thank you for your inquiry.
 Pending approval of the 2020 budget, the current plan is to signalize the Cottonwood/Apache Plume intersection during the planned widening of Cottonwood Drive between Jordan Road and Cottonwood Way in 2020.
 Please let us know if we can be of further assistance.

 I noticed there aren’t any streetlights on Lincoln like there are on main street between chambers and Parker, any chance we’ll get some?
 Also curious if there have been any plans to widen Lincoln to 3 lanes all the way from i25 to Parker?
-The narrowing to 2 lanes causes such congestion during rush hour!mollitas asked 9 months ago
+The narrowing to 2 lanes causes such congestion during rush hour!mollitas asked about 1 year ago

 Thank you for your question.
 While the Town of Parker's boundary ends at Lincoln Avenue and Keystone, the Town of Parker, City of Lone Tree and Douglas County are working together with a goal of widening Lincoln Avenue from Peoria to Parker Road to three (3) lanes in each direction in approximately the next five (5) years.
 Street lights will be considered with those widening projects.
 Please let us know if we can be of further assistance.

 Earlier this year the Town of Parker (or someone) installed signs to things like the Parker Fieldhouse, EchoPark Stadium, etc. and suddenly a couple of weeks ago they were all removed?
-What happened?katieerick asked 9 months ago
+What happened?katieerick asked about 1 year ago

 Thank you for your question.
 Some of the recently-installed wayfinding signs throughout the Town of Parker have been removed as their foundations were not set properly.
 The foundations will be fixed and the signs will be reinstalled at the contractor’s expense.
 It is expected the signs will be back in place by the end of the year.
 Please let us know if we can provide any additional information.